umbrew/fl_animated_linechart/README.md

     LineChart lineChart = LineChart.fromDateTimeMaps([line1, line2, line3, line4, line5], [Colors.blue, Colors.red, Colors.red, Colors.yellow, Colors.yellow], ['C', 'C', 'C', 'C', 'C'], tapTextFontWeight: FontWeight.w700,);

-To define a line as a horizontal dashed markerline:
+  To define a line as a horizontal dashed markerline:<br/>
     lineChart.lines[1].isMarkerLine = true;
     lineChart.lines[2].isMarkerLine = true;
     lineChart.lines[3].isMarkerLine = true;
     lineChart.lines[4].isMarkerLine = true;

-Or:
+  Or: <br/>
     lineChart.lines.skip(1).forEach((line) {
         line.isMarkerLine = true;
       });

-Legends:
+  Legends: <br/>
-A Legend has the following constructor:
+  A Legend has the following constructor: <br/>
       const Legend({this.title, this.color, this.icon, this.style});

   You can choose to either have a short line or an Icon as the first part of the legend before the title.
 If no Icon is defined, then a short line will be shown. <br/>
   You can change the Color of the line and the TextStyle of the String title. <br/>
   You can add however many Legend you want. <br/>

       return Scaffold(
       appBar: AppBar(